Sarah Bryant (Virtua Fighter): Promotion and reception

-In an interview for the book From Barbie to Mortal Kombat: Gender and Computer Games in 2000, the then-corporate spokesman for Sega in North America Lee Caraher stated that of their fighting game characters Sarah was picked the most often in her observation, regardless of the player's gender.
-A variety of merchandise was released to promote the character and series, including a set of playing cards featuring images of moves from the game, pinups, and a CD of 3D rendered images after the release of Virtua Fighter 2, showcasing her in a bikini by a pool.
+In a 2000 interview for the book From Barbie to Mortal Kombat: Gender and Computer Games, the then-corporate spokesman for Sega in North America, Lee Caraher, stated that of their fighting game characters, Sarah was picked the most often in her observation, regardless of the player's gender.
+A variety of merchandise was released to promote the character and series, including a set of playing cards featuring images of moves from the game, pinups, and a CD of 3D rendered images released after Virtua Fighter 2, showcasing her in a bikini by a pool.

 Sarah was well received since her debut.
 In an interview with Famitsu, Yosuke Hayashi of game development team Team Ninja called Sarah one of two characters that "carry with them the history of the [Virtua Fighter] series".
-Sega Saturn Magazine described her as "one of the most brilliant creations in the world of video games", praising her brainwashing plot and more heavily her breast size.
-Arcade featured her on a two-page spread, praising her appearance but lamenting they knew little about the character's personality from her in-game appearances or Suzuki's statements about her.
+Sega Saturn Magazine described her as "one of the most brilliant creations in the world of video games", praising her brainwashing plot and, more heavily, her breast size.
+Arcade featured her on a two-page spread, praising her appearance but lamenting that they knew little about the character's personality from her in-game appearances or Suzuki's statements about her.
+Meanwhile, the staff of the German website M!
+Games stated that while the Virtua Fighter games put emphasis on fighting performance over the "charms" of their female cast, they considered her "the best example that even fighting ladies without exaggerated curves can be successful" in such titles.